vyos/vyos-documentation/docs/contributing/build-vyos.rst

    as docker does not expose all the filesystem feature required to the container.
    Building within a VirtualBox server on Mac or Windows is however possible.

-To select the container you want to run, you need to specify the branch you are interested in, this can be easily done by selecting the appropriate container
-image:

-* VyOS 1.2 (crux) use ``vyos/vyos-build:crux``
-* VyOS rolling release you should use ``vyos/vyos-build`` which will always refer to the latest image.

 Customisation
 ^^^^^^^^^^^^^